Home » Schools » Is UC Berkeley Considered an Ivy League School?

 Doe Memorial Library and Sather Tower at campus of UC Berkeley

 UC Berkeley is very different from Ivy League schools regarding acceptance rates.
-It has around a 17% annual acceptance rate, making it a competitive school to enter.
+It has an 11.6% acceptance rate, making it a competitive school to enter.

 Academic-wise, the school is comparable with all Ivy League schools.
 It has state-of-the-art infrastructures, strong faculty members, and many award-winning alumni.
 UC Berkeley is the school with the most number of Nobel Laureates in the US.

-The campus life and extracurricular activities are also exciting, to say the least.
-All these features are why many people rank UC Berkeley in the same class as Ivy League.
+The campus life and extracurricular activities are also exciting.
+All these features are why many people rank UC Berkeley in the same class as the Ivy League.

 While UC Berkeley isn’t Ivy League, it has its own “Ivy” class, the Public Ivy.
 The following section will elaborate on Public Ivy and why UC Berkeley is among them.